StatistikStadtZuerich/kali-tool/README.md

 There are several modules:

-- an input module, which contains all the input widgets, and returns data filtered according to those inputs, as well as some current inputs (the latter for properly naming the downloads)
+- an **input module**, which contains all the input widgets, and returns data filtered according to those inputs, as well as some current inputs (the latter for properly naming the downloads)
-- a results module, which takes the filtered data and shows a reactable
+- a **results module**, which takes the filtered data and shows a reactable
-- a details module, which is nested within the results module, which shows the second table and the graph
+- a **details module**, which is nested within the results module, which shows the second table and the graph
   - this takes only static inputs, as it is only called when a row is clicked
   - it is only shown based on the row-click value with a conditional panel
-- a download module
+- a **download module**
   - inputs for it come from the results module plus some (filename, excel arguments) are prepared in the main server
   - inputs are static
   - it also takes a function and an argument to it for the excel download